ohmycoffe/resume/index.md

 - Led end-to-end development of data processing tools and advanced optimization models in `Python` using `NumPy`, `Pandas`, and `Gurobi`, creating solutions to optimize Poland’s energy mix, manage power flows, and ensure grid reliability.
 Processed large datasets efficiently, simulated multiple electricity supply scenarios, and identified cost-effective, low-emission strategies.
 These models were applied in **two published research papers** on energy security and power system management.

 - Developed a tool to estimate outage costs for the Polish transmission system.
-The Polish TSO used this tool to justify several critical investments, applying **Monte Carlo** simulations and `parallel computing` on NCBJ clusters to evaluate multiple large-scale scenarios efficiently.
-The tool implemented complex optimization model (`milp`) written in `Gurobi`.
+The Polish TSO used this tool to justify several critical investments, applying **Monte Carlo** simulations and parallel computing on NCBJ clusters to evaluate multiple large-scale scenarios efficiently.
+The tool implemented complex optimization model (MILP) written in `Gurobi`.

-- Built from scratch a `PostgreSQL` + `postgis` system, integrating geospatial data from `geoportal` and other public sources to enable fast, scalable analysis for energy and infrastructure planning.
-Implemented backend data scraping and processing in `Python` using `geoPandas`, `SqlAlchemy`, and `Alembic` for efficient handling of large datasets.
+- Built from scratch a `PostgreSQL` + `PostGIS` system, integrating geospatial data from Geoportal and other public sources to enable fast, scalable analysis for energy and infrastructure planning.
+Implemented backend data scraping and processing in `Python` using `GeoPandas`, `SqlAlchemy`, and `Alembic` for efficient handling of large datasets.
 Developed several **spatial data algorithms**, including methods for calculating distances between buildings and linear objects (e.g., gas pipes, power lines), which were also applied in my Master’s thesis.

 - Developed a `Streamlit` app to optimize cost-efficient solar installations for individual buildings in the prosumer system.
-Implemented the optimization as a **linear model** using the `glpk` solver and deployed on `AWS EC2`.
+Implemented the optimization as a **linear model** using the `GLPK` solver and deployed on `AWS EC2`.

 -  Developed the zefir.app application to optimize municipality energy mix and managed a small development team.
 Worked on the backend with `FastAPI`, `SqlAlchemy`,`Alembic` and data pipelines with `Apache Airflow`, coordinating closely with the `React` frontend to ensure smooth feature delivery and reliable data workflows.